Why Every Pet Owner Needs A Hallway Pet Gate Now

 Choose Mounting Location Carefully

-Select a suitable hallway spot that allows proper gate fit and door clearance if near a room.
+Select a suitable hallway spot that allows for proper gate fit and door clearance, especially if near a room.

 Measure Twice, Install Once: